Ares-Developers/Ares-docs/new/buildings/tunnels.rst

   The maximum :tag:`Size=` units can have to be allowed into this tunnel.
   Defaults to :value:`0.0`.

-.. quickstart:: If you don't get the enter cursor on the tunnel entrances, check that you correctly set :tag:`Passengers=` and :tag:`MaxSize` on the :type:`TunnelType`.

 Then, a :type:`BuildingType` can be turned into a tunnel entrance by setting the following tag.
 Multiple :type:`BuildingType`\ s can share the same tunnel type.
+Only units that have a :tag:`Size` less than or equal to of the :tag:`SizeLimit` of the tunnel entrance are allowed to enter through that entrance.

+.. note:: For ejection the :tag:`Size` is currently not checked against
+  \ :tag:`MaxSize`.
+This might change in future versions.

+.. quickstart:: If you don't get the enter cursor on the tunnel entrances, check that you correctly set :tag:`Passengers=` and :tag:`MaxSize` on the :type:`TunnelType`.

 Tunnel entrances play :tag:`EnterTransportSound` and :tag:`LeaveTransportSound`
 whenever a unit enters or leaves the building.
 The entrance building will show pips representing the contents of the tunnel system.